Sofia-Carrion/Watercolour_Pen_Plotter/Progress.md

 </p>

 The general idea was that each axis would be controlled by 1-2 stepper motors, be moved through thread and nuts, and have two support beams to keep them in place.
+Additionally, linear ball bearings will be used where necessary to help facilitate movement.

 ### 2. Design of each axis: